dills122/dills122/README.md

 Software Engineer specializing in the Fintech industry.

+**Currently on the job hunt if anyone has any leads, let me know!**

 - 🌱 Currently learning Go & Infastructure as Code (Terraform)
-- 🎓 BS in Computer Science & currently studying a BA in Finance & Accounting.
+- 🎓 BS in Computer Science
 - 💬 Lets nerd out about DeFi
 - ⚡ Fun fact: My favorite game is osrs, if you know you know.